IAA's Top Picks

 The Who - Who’s Next/Life House Super Deluxe Edition

-In what is surely the most anticipated reissue of the year for many immersive music fans and audiophiles alike, this massive 11-disc box set is set to deliver the final word on the British rock band’s 1971 opus.
+In what is surely the most anticipated reissue of 2023 for many immersive music fans and audiophiles alike, this massive 11-disc box set is set to deliver the final word on the British rock band’s 1971 opus.
 The most exciting aspect of this reissue is undoubtedly the Blu-Ray disc containing brand-new 5.1 surround sound & Dolby Atmos remixes of the original nine-song Who’s Next album and fourteen associated studio recordings by Steven Wilson.
 Experience this classic in a brand new way on September 15th.

 Kali Audio IN-5-C 3-Way Powered Studio Monitor